Chronic Fatigue Syndrome

 - sleep problems, such as trouble falling or staying asleep, or not having a refreshing sleep

-- symptoms getting worse after physical or mental effort (this is called post-exertional malaise)
+- symptoms getting worse after physical or mental effort (called post-exertional malaise)

 - symptoms or dizziness that get worse after standing up or sitting upright from a lying down position